varunk08/book_notes/programming/begin_dx12_game_prog.md

 A handle to the first descriptor is obtained with the `ID3D12DescriptorHeap::GetCPUDescriptorHandleForHeapStart` method.
 In-order to bind a resource to a pipeline, a *view* to a resource is created and it is bound to the pipeline stage.

+Pixels outside the scissor rectangle are culled - not rasterized to the back buffer. (example, not rendering in areas covered by UI elements).
+Scissor rects need to be reset whenever the command list is reset.
+Multiple scissor rects can't be specified for a single render target.